-This may seem like a lot of hassle but if you want to protect your content whether you are a writer or blogger from those content stealers you will have to go through all these steps.
-Unscrupulous people that resort to these tactics need to be exposed and shamed especially if they claim to be a writer (which they clearly are not) and they are in your niche and pass themselves off as a reliable source when they just stole content from another blog.
+This may seem like a lot of hassle but if you want to protect your content whether you are a writer or blogger from content thieves, you will have to go through all these steps.
+Unscrupulous people who resort to these tactics need to be exposed and shamed especially if they claim to be a writer (which they clearly are not) and they are in your niche passing themselves as a reliable source when they just stole content from another blog.

 Don’t let this post discourage you from blogging whatsoever because blogging can be a wonderful endeavor for you.
 If that is your goal, pursue it and give it your best but do not resort to copying others because it will only hurt you when you are caught.

 If you see this happening to your’s or anyone else’s blog you have the right to speak up and point it out.
 They need to be called out for these deceptive and hurtful tactics.

 Has your content ever been copied by someone else and spun just to be posted on their blog?
 Please leave me your comments below and thank you for reading.